-Hermann Muehlberg was elected Carver County Surveyor in 1883 and again in 1888 and served as Chairman of the Carver County Board for two terms, as well as holding some Carver village offices, including serving as village recorder in 1881 and on the town council in 1886.
+Hermann Muehlberg was elected Carver County Surveyor in 1883 and again in 1888 and served as Chairman of the Carver County Board for two terms, as well as holding some Carver village offices, including as village recorder in 1881 and on the town council in 1887-1888 and 1888-1889 before serving as president (mayor) of Carver in 1889-1890.
 In 1892 he ran unsuccessfully for the Minnesota State Legislature.
-On Feb.
-1, 1893 Herman Muehlberg was appointed Adjutant General of the State of Minnesota by Gov. Knute Nelson and moved to St. Paul during his tenure.
+On Feb.1, 1893 Herman Muehlberg was appointed Adjutant General of the State of Minnesota by Gov. Knute Nelson and moved to St. Paul during his tenure.
 As Adjutant General Muehlberg was the highest ranking military officer in the state and de facto commander in Minnesota under the state's Governor.
 Hermann held the post from 1893-1899, and after his tenure the Muehlbergs returned to Carver and purchased the house at 316 Third Street West where they lived for the rest of their lives.
 Muehlberg organized three Grand Army of the Republic posts in Carver County, and he was instrumental in getting the Waconia soldier's monument installed in Waconia, the first such monument in Minnesota.